SLE scaling limits for a Laplacian random growth model: Introduction

 For a sequence of angles $(\theta_n)_{n \geq 1}$ and a capacity $\cparam$, a growth model constructed as in \autoref{sec:conformal-aggregation} corresponds to the cluster obtained by solving Loewner's equation with the driving function

-\begin{definition} If $(B_t)_{t \in [0,T]}$ is a standard Brownian motion, then the \emph{Schramm-Loewner evolution} with parameter $\kappa > 0$ (SLE$_\kappa$) is the random cluster obtained by solving Loewner's equation with the driving function given by $\xi_t = \sqrt{\kappa} B_t$. \end{definition}
+\begin{definition} If $(B_t)_{t \in [0,T]}$ is a standard Brownian motion, then the \emph{Schramm--Loewner evolution} with parameter $\kappa > 0$ (SLE$_\kappa$) is the random cluster obtained by solving Loewner's equation with the driving function given by $\xi_t = \sqrt{\kappa} B_t$. \end{definition}

-\begin{remark} One very useful property of Loewner's equation for this paper is that the map $D[0,T] \to \mathcal{K}$ given by $\xi \mapsto K_T$ is continuous \cite{levy-loewner-hulls}, where $D[0,T]$ is the usual Skorokhod space and $\mathcal{K}$ is the set of compact subsets of $\C$ containing $0$, equipped with the Carathéodory topology described in \cite{duren-univalent}.
+\begin{remark} One very useful property of Loewner's equation for this paper is that the map $D[0,T] \to \mathcal{K}$ given by $\xi \mapsto K_T$ is continuous \cite{levy-loewner-hulls}, where $D[0,T]$ is the usual Skorokhod space and $\mathcal{K}$ is the set of compact subsets of $\C$ containing $0$, equipped with the Carath\'{e}odory topology described in \cite{duren-univalent}.

-This property of Loewner's equation means we can deduce convergence of an ALE(0,$\eta$) cluster to an SLE$_4$ for $\eta < -2$ by showing that the cluster is corresponds to a driving function converging to $2B$ for a standard Brownian motion $B$ as $\cparam \to 0$. \end{remark}
+This property of Loewner's equation means we can deduce convergence of an ALE(0,$\eta$) cluster to an SLE$_4$ for $\eta < -2$ by showing that the cluster corresponds to a driving function converging to $2B$ for a standard Brownian motion $B$ as $\cparam \to 0$. \end{remark}

-Schramm-Loewner evolutions arise as both the scaling limit of discrete models such as the loop-erased random walk, which converges to an SLE$_2$ curve \cite{lawler2011conformal}, or the percolation interface and SLE$_6$ \cite{smirnov-sle6}; and there are many links between the SLE and other continuous random objects, such as the links between the paths of Brownian motion and SLE$_6$ \cite{lawler2011values}, and between the Gaussian free field and SLE$_4$ \cite{schramm2013contour}.
+Schramm--Loewner evolutions describe the scaling limits of many discrete models, such as the loop-erased random walk, which converges to an SLE$_2$ curve \cite{lawler2011conformal}, or critical percolation, the boundaries of which has been related to SLE$_6$ \cite{smirnov-sle6}.
+SLEs have also been used to construct the \emph{quantum Loewner evolution} (QLE) \cite{qle} family of clusters, which have been proposed as the scaling limits of the dielectric breakdown model on a number of random surfaces.